puar-playground/EZ-FastChat/README.md

 # EZ-FastChat
 This is a study note on finetunning LLM using [FastChat](https://github.com/lm-sys/FastChat).
-We disabled `Flash-Attention` to avoid a bug in saving checkpoints.
+We do not use the `Flash-Attention` to avoid a bug in saving checkpoints.

 ## 1. Installation
 ```